 This “Three’s Company” episode includes a funny payoff when everyone (invited and uninvited) gathers around to watch an X-rated film Larry brings over…only to discover it’s actually a Woody Woodpecker cartoon.

 Viewers are treated to the actual Woody Woodpecker cartoon revelation onscreen at the end of this enjoyable episode too.

 “How did you introduce the dressing?” – Michael (Chrissy’s date)

-“I just said, ‘Salad meet the dressing…'” – Chrissy trying to explain how she prepared a salad Jack made
+“I just said, ‘Salad meet the dressing’…” – Chrissy trying to explain how she prepared a salad that Jack actually made.

 Jack secretly prepares dinner for Chrissy and her date, who happens to be a gourmet chef.
 After Jack can’t take the slightest criticism about his food and confronts Michael, the plot goes down a path to somehow reassure Mr. Roper that Jack’s gender preferences are intact, capped off with Chrissy proclaiming that Jack stole her date.

 It’s a good time, just so like so many other “Three’s Company” episodes.

 Jack and Chrissy fill in for Janet to babysit for a night.

 It’s a lot of fun watching everything go wrong — from no television set for Jack to watch the Lakers game and a locked liquor cabinet that cannot be opened, to a crying baby.
 Quick, get that Percy Puff-Puff and His Little Red Tooter book!

 #5: “Chrissy’s Night Out”